cosnicolaou/mac-pixc/README.md

 ## The Go Cross Compiler

 Cross compiling pure-go with go 1.5 is very easy, (see [Dave Cheney's note](http://dave.cheney.net/2015/03/03/cross-compilation-just-got-a-whole-lot-better-in-go-1-5)).
 However, cgo complicates the situation and in particular you need to build go from source with appropriate values for *CC_FOR_TARGET* and *CXX_FOR_TARGET*.
 All of the above setup is really all about being able to provide values for these environment variables!
 The build-go-arm6.sh or build-go-arm7.sh scripts above take care of this.
-I don't see a way of having both arm6 and arm7 supported simultaneously other than having two go source trees.
+I don't see a way of having both arm6 and arm7 supported simultaneously other than having two go source trees, similarly, it's awkward to have a single go tree for native builds and cross compile builds (CC, CCOPTS etc take the values needed for the cross compiled environment) so I've taken to having separate ones.
+Disk is cheap and the builds are fast so it's really no big deal.

 ## Testing